Western Alignment: Route description

-Hakla–Dera Ismail Khan Motorway
+M-14 Motorway

 The Western Alignment roadway network begins at the Brahma Bahtar Interchange on the M1 Motorway near the towns of Burhan and Hasan Abdal in northern Punjab province.
 The newly reconstructed Karakoram Highway connects to the Western Alignment at Burhan, near where the new 285 mi controlled-access Brahma Bahtar-Yarik Motorway will commence.
 The motorway terminates near the town of Yarik, just north of Dera Ismail Khan.
 The route traverses the Sindh Sagar Doab region, and crosses the Indus River at Mianwali before entering into Khyber Pakhtunkhwa province.
 It consists of 11 interchanges, 74 culverts, and three major bridges spanning the Indus, Soan, and Kurram rivers.
 It reserved rights-of-way flanking either side of the motorway to allow for widening of the road to a six-lane motorway in the future.
 Total costs for the project are expected to be $1.05 billion.
 Pakistan's executive committee of the National Economic Council approved construction of this section of roadway in April 2016, while groundbreaking took place in May 2016.
 Construction is expected to be completed within 36 months.

 The four-lane motorway was completed by 2022 and currently operational as part of Western Alignment of CPEC.The Hakla-DI Khan Motorway connects Northern Areas with the Southern end of Khyber-Pakhtunkhwa and Northern Balochistan.

 Western Alignment of CPEC continues further South by connecting Hakla-DI Khan Motorway with the N50 National Highway.